Cupra Formentor e-Hybrid interior, dashboard & comfort

 All Formentor e-Hybrids are equipped with a 12-inch touchscreen infotainment system with wireless Apple CarPlay and Android Auto, and a 10.2-inch digital drivers display.
 You can navigate through the central infotainment screen with relative ease, but it isn’t the best in this class – and having to rely on it to operate so many of the car's key functions highlights that fact.

 - 1VerdictThe Cupra Formentor will be very appealing to company-car drivers in plug-in hybrid form, but the powertrain doesn’t quite match the sporty styling

 - 2Range, MPG, CO2 & chargingAs with all plug-ins, the Formentor’s figures depend on how often you charge it, but CO2 emissions are low

-- 5Interior & comfort - currently readingThe Formentor's interior quality is excellent, with plenty of standard equipment across the range
+- 5Interior, dashboard & comfort - currently readingThe Formentor's interior quality is excellent, with plenty of standard equipment across the range

 - 6Boot space, seating & practicalityThe boot space on offer in the e-Hybrid versions of the Formentor is less than the purely petrol models, but is on par with other plug-in hybrid SUVs

 - 7Reliability & safety ratingThe Formentor scored well in independent crash-testing, thanks in part to lots of standard safety kit across the range